telerik/xamarin-forms-docs/nativecontrols/android/scrollview/scrollview-gettingstarted.md

 publish: true
 ---

-## RadScrollView: Getting started
+## ScrollView for Xamarin.Android: Getting started
-### Finding the needed packages

 To be able to use **RadScrollView** you need to reference the following libraries:

-- Common
+- Telerik.Xamarin.Android.Common.dll
-- Primitives
+- Telerik.Xamarin.Android.Primitives.dll

 **RadScrollView** is defined in the Primitives library in the _com.telerik.widget.primitives.panels_ package.
 The following code snippet demonstrates how to add an instance of the component in your XML layout: